TreePeople California Emergency Fire Recovery Fund

 YOU are a crucial component of our success.

-Your ongoing support helps TreePeople take a nature-based approach to restoration and resilience .
+Your ongoing support helps TreePeople take a nature-based approach to restoration and resilience.
 Your donation will help fund the seedlings of native plant species, which we are growing in our nursery right now.
 These seeds will be used to propagate these burn sites and help revitalize our communities.

 The Malibu Woolsey Fire burned almost 100,000 acres in Los Angeles and Ventura counties within 7 days forcing close to 200,000 residents from their homes.
-In Northern California, the Camp Fire has become the deadliest wildfire in California history with more than 80 dead and over 1,000 people still missing.
+In Northern California, the Camp Fire was the deadliest wildfire in California history with more than 80 dead and over 1,000 people still missing.
 These threats underscore how much we need to come together and support each other.

 Since the wildfires started, TreePeople has been moved with calls from people like you who wanted to do something to help.
 Our precious mountains and impacted communities will need you more than ever before...and we invite you to rise to the challenge.